Natural Help For Male Fertility Problems (I) - :::...The Tide News Online:::...

-This blame game in marriage between spouses can lead to divorce if not managed properly, the need for family counseling has not helped the situation, especially in an African setting like ours, where male dominance and extended family influence still has a lot of role to play in marriages.
+This blame game in marriage between spouses can lead to divorce if not managed properly.
+The need for family counseling has not helped the situation, especially in an African setting like ours, where male dominance and extended family influence still have a lot of role to play in marriages.

 In the early 90s, there were a lot of articles reporting that sperm counts in men seem to have fallen significantly about 40 per cent since the 1930s.